-In a word, the KidSecured app accumulates all the important data from your child’s device and displays it on your Parent Dashboard that is easily accessible from any Internet browser.
-So, let’s take a closer look at all the features the KidSecured app has in store.
+In a word, the mSpy app accumulates all the important data from your child’s device and displays it on your Parent Dashboard that is easily accessible from any Internet browser.
+So, let’s take a closer look at all the features the mSpy app has in store.

 When you monitor every single call and outgoing/incoming text, you can really prevent any sort of bullying, cybercrimes, and sexting.
 In addition to that, you’ll identify whether your child’s social skills are deviant or not.

-Another very important feature of KidSecured is helping parents track the location of their children.
+Another very important feature of mSpy is helping parents track the location of their children.
 The app sends the child’s geo-location with actual timestamps.
-So, if you get overly anxious as soon as your kid goes out, the KidSecured app will rid you of this fear.
+So, if you get overly anxious as soon as your kid goes out, the mSpy app will rid you of this fear.

 The app can also provide the history of your kid’s routes taken for a specific period of time.
 With the exact address and time, in fact.
 This way, you’ll closely monitor the timings and frequency of visiting specific places.

 Owing to the "Block App" option, you can block a particular app if you think it’s inappropriate for your little one.
-And with the help of the KidSecured Key logger feature, parents are able to track what is being typed by their kids on their smartphones or tablets.
+And with the help of the Keylogger feature, parents are able to track what is being typed by their kids on their smartphones or tablets.

-Another perk of KidSecured is that it can send you notification alerts on calendar activities.
+Another perk of mSpy is that it can send you notification alerts on calendar activities.
 Hence, you can view all the activities in your kid’s phone calendar.

-KidSecured offers quite flexible subscription options.
-You can get a 1-month Starter Plan and pay $69.99 once, a 3-month Premium Plan will cost you $39.99 per month, and an annual Ultimate Plan is just $16.66 per month.
+mSpy offers quite flexible subscription options.
+You can get the Basic package for $29.99 per month or a Premium plan that will cost you $199.99 per year (approximately $16.66 per month).
 The safety of your kids has never been so easy!